stevegroom/traefikGateway/README.md

 You should be able to access https://traefik.yourdomain and be requested userid / password via basic auth.

 https://keycloak.yourdomain will also be running, so be sure to set up the initial password before anyone else does!

+## Drilling deeper

+I needed to route queries from the internet through _two_ traefik instances, this repo creates the secure ingress point, and a second repo <https://github.com/stevegroom/traefikGatewayInner.git> runs on the inner subnet to route those services.

+Manual yml conf entries are created in this repo to map to the services that are exposed on TraefikGatwayInner.

 ## Odds 'n Ends